Longtime Major League Baseball umpire Dale Scott says he's gay

-LOS ANGELES, Dec 2 (Reuters) - Major League Baseball umpire Dale Scott has revealed that he is gay, becoming the first openly gay referee in major U.S. professional sports.
+LOS ANGELES (Reuters) - Major League Baseball umpire Dale Scott has revealed that he is gay, becoming the first openly gay referee in major U.S. professional sports.

 In an interview published on Tuesday on the website Outsports.com, the 29-year MLB veteran umpire said he had been “out” in the workplace since the late 1990s and that his sexual orientation has never been an issue with Major League Baseball.